twrecked/lovelace-hass-aarlo/README.md

 * `image_date`: an icon with descriptive text showing when the last image was taken
 * `on_off`: a switch allowing the camera to be turned off and on

+### `image_click` and `library_click`
+These are comma separated lists that describe how to handle a click on the image or library window.
+* `stream`: play the live stream, does nothing on library click
+* `recording`: play the last recording, does nothing on library click which always plays the selected recording
+* `modal`: force a modal window, might not work well on mobile devices
+* `smart`: use a `modal` window on desktops and `non-modal` on mobile devices.

 #### Notes
 To get the first four `show` items to work correctly you need to enable the